Configuration and maintenance of the AI Media Server

 de-DE-conformer en-US-parakeet es-US-conformer fr-FR-conformer

-Getting the loaded language models
+Getting the enabled language models

-aims-config services-list-enabled
+aims-config services-list-default

-Setting the loaded language models
+Setting the enabled language models

-aims-config services-set-enabled <language-model_1> <language-model_2>
+aims-config services-set-default <language-model_1> <language-model_2>

 For example:

-aims-config services-set-enabled en-US-parakeet es-US-conformer
+aims-config services-set-default en-US-parakeet es-US-conformer

 You will be prompted to reboot the appliance, and this will terminate all active sessions.